 While Shieldbearer has pretty good stats for a 1 mana cost minion, he usually does nothing more than absorb 4 – 5 damage.
 New players tend to overvalue the Taunt ability which usually comes at a cost.
 In this case, the cost is a minion that has no Attack stat, and requires the help of another card to allow it to take advantage of its stats.
-While this card was okay in a very particular deck early on in Hearthstone (Warlock Zoo) the card is now considered bad.
+While this card was okay in a very particular deck early on in Hearthstone (Warlock Zoo) the card is now quite bad.

 This is another card that usually just gets eaten up by better minions and is seemingly valued because of the Taunt and high Health.
 Compare Silverback Patriarch to Shieldbearer – for 2 extra mana you get 1 attack stat.
 While if you were to play Sen'jin Shieldmasta for 4 mana, you get an additional 3 stats!